 Further, the communication of concern to the employer is, in itself protected under the provisions that protect whistle-blowers.
 Under s.43B(1)(d) of the ERA, informing the employer that “the health and safety of any individual has been, is being or is likely to be endangered” constitutes a qualifying disclosure and protects the employee who raised it against further detriment.

 A detriment can include but is not limited to, suspension, reduced or withheld pay, demotion, or dismissal.
 In taking any of these actions, the employer will expose itself to liability for compensation for injury to feelings, loss of earnings and potential claims of a detriment short of dismissal, constructive unfair dismissal, unfair dismissal or breach of contract.
 There is an interesting argument about reduction of pay if the employer reduces pay under the CJRS.
 If the employer reduces pay because it is entitled to, because it has authority to lay the employee off in the contract of employment and because it is applying the CJRS, that is fine.
 If the employer reduces pay following and because of a protected disclosure about health and safety concerns, that is a detriment and therefore shouldn’t happen.

-The Government guidance as to what COVID secure means is set out in the eight separate sector specific sets of guidance which can be found here.
+The Government guidance as to what COVID secure means in England is set out in the 14 separate sector specific sets of guidance.

 Health & Safety Executive

 More practical details and example risk assessments can be found on the HSE website.